smartcontractkit/chainlink/belt/README.md

 A toolbelt for performing various commands on chainlink smart contracts.
-This cli tool is currently used within `@chainlink/contracts` for the usage of running build and development tools across multiple solidity contract revisions.
+This cli tool is currently used within `@chainlink/contracts` for the usage of running build and development tools across multiple solidity contract versions.

 <!-- toc -->
 * [@chainlink/belt](#chainlinkbelt)